Modesto Omiste Province

 Modesto Omiste is a province in the south of the Bolivian Potosí Department.
 Its capital is Villazón.
 The province is named after the Bolivian writer and politician Modesto Omiste Tinajeros.

 Location

-Modesto Omiste province is one of sixteen provinces in the Potosí Departament.
+Modesto Omiste province is one of sixteen provinces in the Potosí Department.
 It is located between 21° 39' and 22° 06' South and between 65° 10' and 66° 08' West.
 In the north it borders Sud Chichas Province, in the east Tarija Department, in the south and south-west the Republic of Argentina.
 The province extends over 120 km from east to west and 65 km from north to south.